miryor/JAWN/README.md

 The Fitbit Blaze is not a true "smartwatch", at least not in the way same way a Pebble, iWatch or Android watch is a "smartwatch".
 There is no "app store" to provide a bevy of customizable apps.
 Instead you essentially have a fatter LED Fitbit with a few nice extras.
 If there is a feature you would like from the Blaze, such as a Weather Forecast, you pretty much have to hope that the Fitbit company decides to add it.

 Personally I wanted to know what the weather was going to be when I go to work and when I leave work and for convenience I wanted it to be on my Blaze.
-I also know that other Blaze owners would like convenience as well:
+I also know that other Blaze owners would like this convenience as well:

 https://community.fitbit.com/t5/Feature-Suggestions/Blaze-needs-weather-app/idi-p/1222066?nobounce